Athletics (Track & Field) at the Olympics

 - The marathon was originally conceived as a race for the 1896 Olympics in Athens, commemorating the run of the soldier Pheidippides from a battlefield at the site of the town of Marathon.
 See more about the Olympic Marathon.

-- The Decathlon has been included in the Olympic games since 1912.
+- The Decathlon has been included in the Olympic Games since 1912.
 The decathlon comprises 10 different events, with points are awarded for each event with the overall winner having the most points.
 See more about the Olympic Decathlon.

 - The first time an athletics relay race was held was in 1908.
-It was a Medley relay, consisting of 1600 metres being run by four athletes per team, the first two runners each ran 200 metres, the third runner ran 400m and the fourth ran 800m.
+It was a Medley relay, consisting of 1600 meters being run by four athletes per team, the first two runners each ran 200 meters, the third runner ran 400m and the fourth ran 800m.
 The winning US team included African-American John Taylor, the first black athlete to have won a gold medal.
 The runners did not carry a baton as they do now, the transfers were by "touch" .